jessebmurray/COVID-19/README.md

-# COVID-19
+# COVID-19 ML and Visualizations

-## Machine Learning

-### Using random forests and XGBoosts to predict COVID cases per capita within each US county from 2018 census data
+## Using Random forests and XGBoosts to predict COVID-19 cases per 100,000 within each US county from 2018 census data

+Date for cases per 100,000:
+May 16, 2020

 ![](plots/xgb_performance.png)